 Yes, and Yes!
 Our trust document has several unique features that help our clients become integrated with our system, including incorporating your Hope Care Plan directly into the Special Needs Trust.
 Once you complete the questionnaire, your documents will be instantly generated and should be taken to your attorney for review.

-Can I keep my asset manager and have Hope Trust serve as trustee?
+Can I keep my asset manager and have Hope Trust be trustee?

 Yes.
 While Hope Trust offers a full suite of investment management services, we can also work with an investment manager of your choice.